 - Arouse curiosity.

-- Spark conversations with your prospects.
+- Spark conversation with your prospects.

 So what do rock-the-boat email subject lines look like?

-You’re wasting time and money on your design tools.
+- You’re wasting time and money on your design tools.

-Do you really know where your marketing spend is effective?
+- Do you really know where your marketing spend is effective?

-Outbound sales prospecting is one of the main areas that cold emails are used.
+Outbound sales prospecting is one of the main areas where cold emails are used.
 And because this is where most businesses generate a significant portion of their leads, the initial cold email must be crafted with care.

 An element that must be treated with the utmost importance is, of course, the subject line.